89luca89/distrobox/docs/useful_tips.md

 Simply use:

-`distrobox create --name test --image your-choosen-image:tag --home /your/custom/home`
+`distrobox create --name test --image your-chosen-image:tag --home /your/custom/home`

 ## Mount additional volumes in a distrobox